ALTERNATIVES TO ATTENDING AN ONSITE SCHOOL

-- Experienced pet groomers who have set up schools and a portion of their curricula is home study and another portion is an internship onsite at a specified location.
+- Experienced pet groomers who have set up schools, and a portion of their curricula is home study; another portion is an internship onsite at a specified location.

-- Corporate vocational education companies offering instruction in dozens of trades of which pet grooming is only one.
+- Corporate vocational education companies offer instruction in dozens of trades, of which pet grooming is only one.

 We advise the first two only.
-You will find several of them consistently listed at PetGroomer.com for many years (click here for names).
+Several of them have been consistently listed at PetGroomer.com for many years (click here for names).
 You can build working relationships with them, and there are unique benefits derived from groomers teaching groomers.

 You maintain communication with the home study instructors through correspondence.
 Some groomers completing these programs have maintained long-term working relationships with instructors.
 Some visitors to PetGroomer.com tell us they loved the home study alternative and continued to acquire additional continuing education.

 We asked Kathy Sanders, owner of Groomadog Academy (home study) and former owner of an onsite grooming school, to share her experience with home study students.
-She replied, “I owned two residence schools for 12 years and I can say from experience that my correspondence students are doing just as well if not better.
+She replied, “I owned two residential schools for 12 years, and I can say from experience that my correspondence students are doing just as well, if not better.
 The correspondence student has an advantage over the residence students.
 They’re already over their fear of grooming without instructors.
 My students graduate with confidence.
-People should also realize that home study courses can be very different so they need to choose wisely.
+People should also realize that home study courses can differ, so they must choose wisely.
 Some courses are videos and a book.
 Some are much more than that.
 My home study graduates open shops, win competitions and go on to get their masters with NDGAA.
 We have groomers take our home study course to expand their training experience.
-However, by all means I recommend that all students, residence or correspondence go on to further their education and experience.”
+However, by all means, I recommend that all students, residents, or correspondence go on to further their education and experience.”

 For decades groomers have taken on apprentices.
-Most employers will agree the results from offering apprenticeships can be the proverbial mixed bag.
+Most employers will agree the results of offering apprenticeships can be the proverbial mixed bag.
 Imagine you are a business owner.
-You provide training and a wage to a career seeker and once the trainee felt they had acquired enough knowledge and experience, they quit!
-Do you want to start over again repeating this same cycle?
-Unfortunately this scenario has been played out thousands of times.
+You provide training and a wage to a career seeker, and once the trainee felt they have acquired enough knowledge and experience, they quit!
+Do you want to start over again, repeating this same cycle?
+Unfortunately, this scenario has been played out thousands of times.
 It gets worse.